A question people ask me a lot is, “How are you so freaking productive???” (Extra question marks intended.)

 That entire Saturday?
 A friend might invite you out for the afternoon.
 So you’ll do it next Saturday then?
 What if you get sick?
 Next, next Saturday?
 Aren’t you supposed to attend your cousin’s wife’s friend’s charity auction to save the whales?

 You get the point.

-We can’t commit to “once in a while” because sometimes “once in a while” just means never.
+We can’t commit to “once in a while” because “once in a while” is just our in-denial way of saying never.